msa-em/nanocartography/03_derivations.md

-Precise off axis tilting of the electron probe using the condenser lens deflector coil system has long been utilized to examine the location of specific diffracted beams (center beam darkfield (Carter et al., 1996)) and also to perform techniques such as hollow cone diffraction (Kondo et al., 1984) and precession electron diffraction (PED) ((Vincent and Midgley, 1994, Midgley and Eggeman, 2015)).
+Precise off axis tilting of the electron probe using the condenser lens deflector coil system has long been utilized to examine the location of specific diffracted beams (center beam darkfield {cite:p}`carter1996transmission`) and also to perform techniques such as hollow cone diffraction {cite:p}`kondo1984new` and precession electron diffraction (PED) {cite:p}`vincent1994double, midgley2015precession`.
 Tilting the beam can be considered a conjugate of tilting the sample, and hence the use of digital capture can be utilized to dictate the tilt of the beam.